-The price-earnings ratio or the P/E multiple is one of the most widely used valuation measures, which helps in assessing the market price of a stock relative to its earnings.
-It is more of a comparable or relative valuation measure, which when compared with a stock’s historical P/E or the P/Es of its peers helps in analyzing if a stock is overvalued or undervalued at the current levels.
+The price-earnings ratio, or the P/E multiple is one of the most widely used valuation measures, it helps in assessing the market price of a stock relative to its earnings.
+P/E ratio is more of a comparable or relative valuation measure, which when compared with a stock’s historical P/E or the P/Es of its peers, helps in analyzing whether a stock is overvalued or undervalued at the current levels.

 For example, if a company was currently trading at a P/E ratio of 15, it would indicate that investors are currently willing to pay $15 for every $1 in earnings.

 P/E multiple is the ratio of the current stock price of a company divided by its EPS or earnings per share.
 The formula for the P/E ratio depends on whether we are using the Trailing P/E ratio or the Forward P/E ratio.

 The trailing P/E ratio is based on a company’s historical earnings.
 It can be computed by dividing the stock price by EPS for the trailing 12 months (or TTM), which is basically EPS for the most recent four quarters.

 Analysts generally prefer excluding any one-time or non-recurring items from the computation of EPS.

 Forward P/E is based on estimated earnings for the next four quarters.